meetoseh/backend/docs/db/inapp_notifications.md

   This is an easy way to support feature announcements.
 - `maximum_repetitions (integer null)`: If specified, users which have seen this notification at least this number of times should not be prompted anymore.
+- `slack_message (text null)`: If specified, a json object with the following shape:
+  `{"channel": "string", "message": "{name} did X"}`.
+The channel is one of `"web_error", "ops", "oseh_bot", "oseh_classes"`, and the message may include the string literal `{name}` to be substituted for the users name, wrapped in a link for the body and plain for the preview.
+This message is sent when creating a new inapp notification session for this notification.
 - `created_at (real not null)`: When this row was added

 ## Active Screens